claus-e-andersen/clanElectrons/README.md

 Evec is a vector of the same length as fvec with binding energies in eV. nc is the number of conduction electrons per atom.
 For an insulator, nc = 0.
 In the example with graphite (see below), we set nc = 1.

+## Binding energies and sub-shell occupation levels
+The atomic data required for the density effect computations can be found in the book by Carlson (1975, see above) starting page 337: Appendix 1
+Atomic binding Energies for each subshell for elements  Z = 1-106.
+ICRU-90 uses the Carlson data.
+The Geant4 implementation in G4DensityEffectCalculator.cc (see above) is may be based on other data.

 ## Example 1: Stopping power computation for water and comparison with ICRU-90